 7. Optional but very helpful: a list or summary of things that you have done in the Department of Anthropology that are of relevance (be specific—give titles, descriptions, and dates of papers, presentations, theses, internships, travel abroad, student recognition awards, school activities, and other evidence of your active involvement in the university and the department).

 * As a general rule, faculty members in the Department of Anthropology only write confidential letters of recommendation.
-This means that all letters are sealed and sent directly to the graduate school or job that you have applied to.
+This means that all letters are sealed and sent directly to the graduate school or potential employer.
 This is no reflection on the content of the letter or your value as a student; it is simply a standard policy that this department has adopted.
 Furthermore, it is strongly recommended that you waive the right to view these letters of recommendation.
 Non-confidential letters are not taken as seriously as confidential letters, and committees prefer an open and frank assessment of their candidates.

-*Please be sure to go over any forms you supply your referee and fill out your part; sign if necessary.
+*Please be sure to go over any forms you supply your referee and fill out your part in advance; sign if necessary.

 * You must give the faculty member at least one week to write this letter, preferably two.
-If the letter is of extreme importance to you, we suggest that you Email the faculty member a reminder one day before it is to be sent off (email@example.com; firstname.lastname@example.org; email@example.com).
+If the letter is of extreme importance to you, we suggest that you Email the faculty member a reminder one day before it is to be sent off.

 * We care about your success and would like to hear the outcome of your application.
 If results are negative, we will sympathize and strategize with you.
 Bear in mind that once a letter is written, it is easy to tweak it and produce additional letters for second or third go-arounds.
 Don't be reluctant to ask!